Soul Nomad & the World Eaters: Secondary characters

-Grand Cordon of the Knights of Raide, he has two children; his first, named Richard was thought to be kidnapped by the Nereids.
-In actuality the King of Raide hired Lobo, the leader of Yesterwind, to kidnap Richard and give him to the Nereids as a payment for curing the Queen.
-Though never stated it is believed that Thorndyke became the Grand Cordon as a way to repay him.
-Upon discovering that Richard, now known as Penn, is alive and well in the care of the Nereids and that he enjoys living there he decides to let him stay with them.
+Grand Cordon of the Knights of Raide, who has two children.
+The first, named Richard was thought to be kidnapped by the Nereids.
+However, in reality the King of Raide hired Lobo, the leader of Yesterwind, to kidnap Richard and give him to the Nereids as a payment for curing the Queen.
+Though never stated, it is believed that Thorndyke became the Grand Cordon as a way to repay him.
+Upon discovering that Richard, now known as Penn, is alive and well in the care of the Nereids and enjoys living there, he decides to let him stay with them.
 When it is brought to his attention that the King of Raide is in possession of a Crimson Tear, which is considered a forbidden item, he steals it from the King and presents it to the ruling council.
 He is then captured and killed in front of his own knights by order of the king for treason.
 It is his death that inspires Galahad and other knights to turn against Raide and rebuild the city after it is destroyed by the World Eater, Feinne.
-In the Demon path he attacks the Main Character along with the Nereids to save Penn and then turns himself over to ensure the safety of Penn.
-Kanan, who also works for the Main character in the Demon Path, finds a child that looks like Penn and forces Thorndyke to kill him.
-Believing he has killed his own son he goes insane and becomes a homicidal maniac for the remainder of the story.
+In the Demon path, he attacks the main character along with the Nereids to save Penn before turning himself over to ensure Penn's safety.
+Kanan, who also works for the main character in the Demon Path, finds a child that resembles Penn and forces Thorndyke to kill him.
+Believing he has killed his own son, he goes insane and becomes a homicidal maniac for the remainder of the story.